Norton Children’s Inpatient Care

 Norton Children’s hospitalists work closely with you and your child’s pediatrician or health provider to help your family make decisions about your child’s care and to create a care plan for when your child leaves the hospital.

-Collaboration With UofL Physicians for Your Child’s Care
+Collaboration With UofL School of Medicine for Your Child’s Care

 What Is a Pediatric Hospitalist?

 A pediatric hospitalist is a physician who focuses on the general medical care of hospitalized children.
 They have specialized education in how to care for children while they are in the hospital, called hospital medicine.
 A hospitalist usually is the attending doctor, working with all specialty services your child may need, such as orthopedics and neurology.